TerrenceHung/CSCD27-F16/assignments/01/README.md

 You can verify that your attack has worked by loading the above marks-query URL in a browser.
 It should display the mark you have set.

-To assist you with the mechanics of interacting with a Web server, you may choose to use this [starter code](https://raw.githubusercontent.com/ThierrySans/CSCD27-F16/master/assignments/01/code/md5/hash_extension.py) (Python 2.7).
+**Task:** Complete the [starter code](https://raw.githubusercontent.com/ThierrySans/CSCD27-F16/master/assignments/01/code/md5/hash_extension.py) (Python 2.7).

+This starter code contains sample code that shows how to interact with a Web server.

 ### 3.2 MD5 Hash Collisions [15 marks]